mmmrkennedy/zombiesGuidesPublic/README.md

 - All of Infinite Warfare
 - Outbreak (AW)
 - Infection (AW)
-- All Of World at War
+- All of World at War
 - All of WW2
 - Liberty Falls (BO6)
+- Shadows of Evil (BO3)

 In Limbo (I don't wanna):
 - Outbreak (CW)